codex-storage/example-codex-go-bindings/README.md

 This repository demonstrates how to integrate the [Codex Go bindings](https://github.com/codex-storage/codex-go-bindings) into a Go project.

-The project starts a Codex node, uploads and downloads some data, and can be stopped with `Ctrl+C`.
+The project starts a Codex node, uploads and downloads some data and then stops the node.

 ## Usage